 There are four ways you can resolve your issue.
 We recommend checking out our Frequently Asked Questions section first.
 There is a chance someone else has had the same issue and we’ve got an answer there.
 Next check our Scams to be aware of section.
 Otherwise, give us a call or submit a support ticket.
 We love hearing from our customers.

-DigitalMint ATMs are a quick and easy way to exchange cash for bitcoin!
+DigitalMint ATMs and Tellers are a quick and easy way to exchange cash for bitcoin!

 Before you visit one of our locations you’ll need just a couple of things!

 If you’re a new customer you’ll first be asked to register an account with with us.
 This requires a valid photo ID and a phone number we can message you at with information about your account.
 The entire process only takes about 5 minutes typically and all of it occurs at the location!

 Rest assured, DigitalMint takes our customer’s information privacy very seriously.
 For more information please view our Terms of Service

 Once your registered using an ATM or teller is simple!